 One look at the golden chain tree in bloom and it’s easy to see how Laburnum anagyroides got its common name.
 In late spring, this small, deciduous tree explodes with long chains of bright, golden yellow flowers.
 Held on dangling racemes up to 10 inches long, the blossoms fill the air with their sweet fragrance.
 The tree also figures in art and literature, from the poems of Ted Hughes to Tolkien’s The Silmarillion and Wilde’s A Portrait of Dorian Gray.
-Here we’ll take you through everything you need to know about Laburnum flower meaning and symbolism, their history and origins, uses and benefits, and cultural significance around the world today.
+Here, we’ll take you through everything you need to know about Laburnum flower meaning and symbolism.

 Laburnum (Golden chain tree) Meaning – The Essentials

 To the Victorians, the fragrant, yellow flowers of the golden chain tree symbolized pensive beauty.
 A gift Laburnum flowers might send a message of thoughtful beauty.
 However, the tree’s toxic nature also underscores another meaning: Forsaken.
 In this case, a gift of Laburnum flowers may signify a warning that the receiver may soon be forsaken.

 Laburnum comes from ancient Latin; some think it stems from “lip.”
 Anagyroides refers to resembling the Anagryis genus.

 The Meaning, Symbolism, and Cultural Significance of Laburnum

 Laburnum trees have long been prized and cultivated for their long chains of golden blossoms.
 To the Victorians, the trees symbolized pensive thought.